Xanadu Villas: Our full report

 The beach is also the setting for the Kiota Spa, where you’ll find a single therapy room, seating area and plunge pool.
 The selection of treatments includes massages, facials, manicures, pedicures and reflexology.
-On our last visit in 2018 these started at US$90 for a 30-minute back and shoulder massage, rising to US$220 for a 90-minute deep-tissue massage.
+Prices starting from US$90 for a 30-minute back and shoulder massage, rising to US$220 for a 90-minute deep-tissue massage.

 The two activity managers at Xanadu will guide you through their wide range of activities, from stand-up paddleboarding, kayaking, kitesurfing and sunset cruises to island excursions such as visits to Stone Town and the famous spice farms.
 They can also arrange snorkelling and diving through the PADI-affiliated Buccaneer Diving Centre.